Santa Jeffy’s Guitar Shop

 No matter.
 I did not buy this guitar for resale.
 It will hang in my guitar room and remind me of the "grumpy, old hippie".

-1962 MARTIN F-55
+• 1962 MARTIN F-55

-The guitar was purchased, used, in 1964 by the local band teacher, a friend of Ted's.
-It was maintained by what is now Sunday Guitars.
-Much to Ted's chagrin, in the '90's, it spent nearly the entire decade in the case and under a bed.
+Much to Ted's chagrin, during the '90's, she spent nearly the entire decade in the case and under a bed.
 He was constantly bugging his buddy to play her!
-Since 2000, the band teacher returned to playing and had Ted resurrect her.
+In 2000, the band teacher returned to guitar playing and Ted brought this guitar back to life.

 BTW - The tech at Sunday Guitars had to talk to me before Ted could officially "sell" this guitar to me.
 I had to insure that...